oscarlr/IGenotyper_depr/README.md

 ```

 ## Creating IGH specific reference
 IG uses a specific reference.
 To create this reference, run the command `IG-make-ref`.
 The input to `IG-make-ref` is the path to the hg19 reference fasta file. `IG-make-ref` will create the reference and index the reference.
+The reference fasta file should only contain chr1-22, X and Y. No alternate sequences should be in the reference fasta file.
 ```
 # Example of running IG-make-ref
 IG-make-ref reference/hg19.fasta